Skip to Content

 Curved and straight saws also have different sawing capabilities that should also be noted.
 Here is a breakdown of the numerous factors considered when asking what works better, straight vs. curved pruning saws.

-Your experience using a saw is also essential in choosing which of the saws to purchase.
+Your experience using a saw is also essential in choosing which saws to purchase.

 For multi-purpose usage, choose the straight saw.